OpenAssetIO/OpenAssetIO/README.md

 package manager, and source the dependencies from the default public [ConanCenter](https://conan.io/center/) repository.
 We therefore assume the presence of CMake build targets as exported by these packages.

+> Warning: if attempting to build on CentOS 7 using the ConanCenter
+> Python 3.9 package you will likely hit an [issue installing pkgconf](https://github.com/conan-io/conan-center-index/issues/8541).

 ### Installation